saihgupr/reddit_images/README.md

    - **Limit**: Number of top posts to consider (default: 20)
    - **Interval (Minutes)**: How often to fetch a new image (default: 60)

+**Tip**: You can add the integration multiple times to create separate entities for different subreddits!

 ## Usage

 Add a `picture-entity` card to your Lovelace dashboard: